How does Lyra work?

-The following video is a great introduction to Lyra Protocol, courtesy of Genesis Volatility.
+The following video is a great introduction to Lyra Protocol, courtesy of AD Derivatives (formerly Genesis Volatility)

 Lyra is an options automated market maker (AMM) that allows traders to buy and sell options on cryptocurrencies against a pool of liquidity.
 The Lyra protocol has two key user groups, liquidity providers and options traders.

-Liquidity providers (LPs) deposit sUSD (a stablecoin) into one of the asset-specific Lyra Market Maker Vaults (MMVs).
-This liquidity is used to make two-sided (buy and sell) options markets for the asset that the vault specifies (e.g. ETH Market Maker Vault LPs quote options on ETH).
+Liquidity providers (LPs) deposit sUSD (a stablecoin) or USDC into one of the asset-specific Lyra Market Maker Vaults (MMVs).
+This liquidity is used to make two-sided (buy and sell) option markets for the asset that the vault specifies (e.g. ETH Market Maker Vault LPs quote options on ETH).
 LPs deposit liquidity to the vault to earn the fees paid when options are traded.

 An option gives the holder the right to buy (call option) or sell (put option) an asset at a specified price (the strike price) at a certain time (expiration).